Degree Programs

 Accelerated Criminal Justice, BS/ Criminal Justice, MS Program

 The Criminal Justice, BS/Criminal Justice, MS accelerated program is designed to allow students interested in graduate school to begin taking graduate level courses as part of their undergraduate coursework.
 Students can double-count up to 12 semester hours (s.h.) of graduate level course work toward both their BSCJ and the MSCJ.
-Students accepted into the BS:MS Accelerated program will have the option to waive JUST 4990: Field Education and Seminar.
+Students accepted into the BS:MS Accelerated program will have the option to waive CRIM 4990: Field Education and Seminar.
 Students interested in the program should contact Dr. Michele Stacey (staceym@ecu.edu), Graduate Program Director to discuss their eligibility and the application process.

 Minor in Criminal Justice

-The minor in Criminal Justice offers students a glimpse into the academic discipline.
+Criminal Justice majors cannot minor in Criminal Justice The minor in Criminal Justice offers students a glimpse into the academic discipline.
 It may provide students knowledge about the justice system to balance their major.
 For example, psychology majors and social work majors would benefit greatly since they both address people who engage in deviant and sometimes criminal behavior.
 Students that may be curious and wish to learn more about the Criminal Justice system may find a minor in Criminal Justice appealing.

 Minor in Criminal Law and Legal Process